-BSB40120 Certificate IV in Business

-Completion: 2 Years: 12 Units of Competence

-Pre-requisites: B Grade English C Grade Mathematics or Application Process which includes an online assessment.
+BSB40120 Certificate IV in Business Completion: 2 Years: 12 Units of Competence Pre-requisites: B Grade English C Grade Mathematics or Naplan Review

-The BSB40120 Certificate IV in Business is a proposed offering for the 2025 academic year.
+The BSB40120 Certificate IV in Business is a proposed offering for the 2026 academic year.
 At the time of publication, no agreements have been entered into with a Registered Training Organisation for the delivery of this qualification in 2025.
 On the basis of interest from students in the BSB40120 Certificate IV in Business, the school will initiate a formal partnership agreement with an RTO for the delivery of the qualification.